Daniel J. Frey

 Character is recognized as the person who stands out from the crowd.

-Character defined as the remarkable individual.
+Character is defined as a remarkable individual.

-To have Character the individual lives by a set of moral principles recognized and defined by the society at large.
+To have Character, the individual lives by a set of moral principles recognized and defined by the society at large.

 A real way to know if a person has Character is when adversity strikes.